durbanlegend/thag_rs/README.md

     MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)

-at your option.
+as you prefer.

 ## Contributing

 Contributions will be considered if they fit the goals of the project.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you will be dual-licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you will be dual-licensed as above, without any further terms or conditions.